jellyfin/jellyfin-sdk-typescript/docs/README.md

 A TypeScript SDK for Jellyfin.

-> Warning: This project is under active development and is not ready for production use.
-API changes _will_ occur.
+> Warning: This project is under active development API changes may occur.

 ## Install